 While the Colorado snowpack requires careful avalanche hazard evaluation, there is almost always great skiing and ski mountaineering to be found – if you know where to look.
 A solid foundation in backcountry skiing or splitboarding opens up a lifetime of new terrain that’s far from the crowd and without a liftline in sight.
 Join us for a lesson in backcountry skiing and discover what’s over that next alpine ridge.

-Backcountry Skiing Hut TripWe offer custom, guided hut trips for beginner backcountry skiers all the way to itineraries for seasoned vets looking to ski a 14er.
+Backcountry Skiing Hut TripWe offer custom, guided hut and yurt trips for beginner backcountry skiers all the way to itineraries for seasoned vets looking to ski a 14er.

 Tired of waiting in long lift lines and sitting in weekend traffic after a day of skiing inbounds?
 Avoid the crowds and gain better access the winter mountains by taking our splitboarding and backcountry skiing courses.
 Our courses provide a progression for every ability level and take place in beautiful alpine venues like Rocky Mountain Nation Park, just a short drive from Denver International Airport.